lit/rfcs/rfcs/0000-rfc-template.md

 Describe the change in detail.
 Include API changes and usage examples.
 Add your own sub-headings as necessary.

+## Implementation Considerations

 ### Implementation Plan

-Is there anything important to note about implementation?
-Can it be done in a single PR or will it needs to be staged out across several?
+Is there anything important to note about implementation plan?
+Can it be done in a single PR or will it need to be staged out across several?

 ### Backward Compatibility

-Backwards compatibility is extremely important to Lit, especially the core libraries.
+Backwards compatibility is extremely important to Lit, especially in the core libraries.
 Does this proposal break backwards compatibility?
 Are there workarounds?

 ### Testing Plan